Shoulder Replacement

 These tests are to make sure that you are healthy enough to have surgery and to prevent possible complications during and after surgery.

-You will need to stop taking certain medicines, like aspirin, ibuprofen, or other anti-inflammatory or arthritis medicines that you have been taking.
+If you are taking certain medicines like aspirin, ibuprofen, or other anti-inflammatory or arthritis medications, you may be asked to stop taking these a week or two prior to surgery.
 These medications can thin the blood and cause excessive bleeding during surgery.
 Also, be sure to tell your surgeon about any other medicines that you take so that he can advise whether to stop taking them.
 Also, if you get a cold, flu, cough, or infection prior to your surgery date, let you surgeon know because your surgery may have to be postponed.

 Getting Your Home Ready for Your Return

 Arrange your home for your return before you go for surgery.
 You will need some help after the surgery as you won’t be able to move your shoulder or arm.
 Arrange for a family member or friend to be with you all the time for at least the first week after surgery.
-You also need to arrange to get to and from the hospital for surgery as well as for follow-up visits after surgery, since you will not be able to drive for six weeks or longer.
+You also need to arrange for transportation to and from the hospital for surgery as well as for follow-up visits after surgery, since you will not be able to drive for six weeks or longer.

 Going for Shoulder Surgery